 Our primary market areas are located in the United States along the Gulf Coast, in the Southeast, in Brownsville, Texas, along the Mississippi and Ohio Rivers, in the Midwest and along the West Coast.
 We have a concentration of trade receivable balances due from companies engaged in the trading, distribution and marketing of refined products, renewable products and crude oil.
 These concentrations of customers may affect our overall credit risk in that the customers may be similarly affected by changes in economic, regulatory or other factors.
 Our customers' historical financial and operating information is analyzed prior to extending credit.
 We manage our exposure to credit risk through credit analysis, credit approvals, credit limits and monitoring procedures, and for certain transactions we may request letters of credit, prepayments or guarantees.
 We maintain allowances for potentially uncollectible accounts receivable.

 Trade accounts receivable, net consists of the following (in thousands):

-December 31, 2022 cember 31, 2021 Trade accounts receivable \$ 46,060 \$ 20,028
+December 31, 2023 December 31, 2022 Trade accounts receivable \$ 29,691 \$ 46,060